 Step 2: Stretching For Freedom Of Movement

 Once step 1 is complete, step 2 becomes easier.
 A spasmed, trigger-point-ridden muscle is nearly impossible to stretch, so the sequence is crucial here.
-Our newly relaxed muscles can now be lengthened to take pressure off our poor lower back and give us greater freedom of mobility so our lower backs do not scream whenever we try to do something.
+Our newly relaxed muscles can now be lengthened to take pressure off our poor lower back and give us greater freedom of movement so our lower backs do not scream whenever we try to do something.

 My Step 2 Story: After unlocking my lower back pain with trigger point and massage therapy, I was still stiff and walking on eggshells most of the time.
-I didn't have much freedom of movement with my lower back, and I moved around gingerly to avoid angering the lower back Gods.
+I didn't have much freedom of movement with my lower back, and I moved around gingerly to avoid angering the lower back witches.
 I found stretching as a positive amplification of Step 1 - lengthening the muscles further after they are rid of their trigger points and rigid tension.
 Stretching allowed my muscles to slacken and work with me even more, and relieve a ton of pressure on the lower back (via less nerve compression, less joint strain, and more range of motion).
 I fell in love with stretching at this point because, for the first time in my life, I was benefiting and growing from it.
 Here is a picture of me after a few weeks of dedicated and intentional stretching - keep in mind I could NOT touch my toes just months before this:

 Flexibility After Step 1, Step 2, and Flexible Back Training